HBPMedical/MIPMap-docker/README.md

 # Docker container for MIPMap

-To use this image, you need a postgreSQL database running.
+To use this image, you need a PostgreSQL database running.

 A file named `postgresdb.properties` should be located at the root of the input data and contain the following:
 ```ini